IRC technology news from the second half of 2021

 PyLink - multi-network IRC Services & server-side relayer

-Some fixes and tweaks were made.
+Various fixes and improvements were made.

 matterbridge - bridges between a growing number of protocols